In today’s tutorial, we’ll see how to use VMetal in Nitrux.

 Check IOMMU groups

-Let’s check how the motherboard’s firmware groups all the devices is essential.
+It is essential to check how the motherboard’s firmware groups all the devices.
 So, let’s list the devices.
 To do this, run the following command.

 The output may look similar to the image below